-What does the perception data tell you?
-The perception data shows that most students in 3rd-5th grade feel that the (perception data can describe people's school wants them to do well in school (92.5%), there are clear rules for knowledge, attitudes, beliefs, perceptions, behavior (90.7%) and that an adult would help them if they needed it (80%). competencies; perception data can also However, the perception of how students treat each other brought concern. answer the question "What do people think Students indicated that 74% of the time students sometimes or never treat each they know, believe, or can do?") other well and that 85% indicated that students sometimes or never behave so that teachers can teach.
+The perception data shows that most students in 3rd-5th grade feel that they like school and the school wants them to do well in school (83%).
+However, the perception of how students treat each other brought concern.
+Students indicated that students sometimes or never treat each other well and that students sometimes or never behave so that teachers can teach.

-What process data did you use? (examples: Student/Parent participation in school events and activities (Schools Not
+What process data did you use? (examples: student participation in school activities, sports, clubs, arts; student participation in special programs such as peer mediation, counseling, skills conferences; parent/student participation in events such as college information meetings and parent workshops)

-student participation in school activities, Spooky Night, STEAM Night, Honors Day programs, Parent/Teacher

-sports, clubs, arts; student participation in conferences)

-special programs such as peer mediation,

-counseling, skills conferences;

-parent/student participation in events such

-as college information meetings and parent

-workshops)